Ciao-Project/ciao-project.github.io/ciao/setup/ciao-deploy.md

 ## Updating the cluster

-To update to a newer version ciao.
+To update to a newer version of the Cloud Integrated Advanced Orchestrator.
 Download and compile it as above and then run the following commands.

 To update the master use: